SideSlide - Tour

 You will now be able to use Win+S as SideSlide's Global Hotkey.

-You should always back up the registry before making changes!
+Always back up the registry before making any changes!

 Create a new System Command shortcut (Ctrl+O), then copy and paste the following in the Command field: